Accommodation strategies

 • Clearly define priorities.

-• Where possible, avoid assigning tight deadlines or provide sufficient resources to effectively meet that deadline, especially in the early stages of an accommodation or return to work.
+• Where possible, avoid assigning tight deadlines.
+If necessary, provide resources to effectively meet a deadline.
+This is helpful especially in the early stages of an accommodation or return to work.

 • Discuss the best way to give feedback during times of pressure.